Bitexco Financial Tower: Reception

 Amongst other international awards and recognitions, on 30 November 2011, Bitexco Financial Tower received the "Excellence in structure engineering awards 2011" in the "International structure over $100 million" category.
 NCSEA.

+Fireworks show

+The Bitexco Financial Tower was chosen to celebrate high-altitude fireworks (along with the nearby Bitexco Officie Building on Nguyễn Huệ Boulevard, also owned by Bitexco Group; and the Tân Hải Long 3 Hotel, now is Amanaki Boutique Saigon Hotel) and laser display location for the 2015 New Year's Eve and the 40th Anniversary of the Reunification Day.
+Differed from regular years, where the firework displays are shown at the roof of Saigon River Tunnel.

+The fireworks display was held at the 52th Floor, the helipad of the tower; and on the 68th floor, top of the tower.
+It was believed to have firework and laser lights show in the arguation day; however, only the laser light show occurred.

 Facilities

 Bitexco Financial Tower is a mixed use project which includes office, retail, F&B and entertainment space.
 The tower has around 38,000 square metres of office space, from 7th to 65th floors, and a five-storey retail podium, Icon68, including a food court (which has closed following the COVID-19 pandemic) and seven screen multiplex cinema with around 10,000 square metres from Ground to 4th Floors.
 At Floor 49, at height around 178 metres, there is an observation deck open to the public.

-Vietnam's first non-rooftop helipad is on the 52nd floor of the Bitexco Financial Tower.
-The helipad extends 22 meters out from the main structure.
-It is strong enough to carry a helicopter up to 3 tons of weight.
+Vietnam's first non-rooftop helipad is on the 52nd floor of the tower, it extends 22 meters out from the main structure and strong enough to carry a helicopter up to 3 tons of weight.